Float On (Modest Mouse song)

 "Float On" is a song by American rock band Modest Mouse, released on March 8, 2004, as the lead single from their fourth studio album, Good News for People Who Love Bad News (2004).
 The song topped the US Billboard Modern Rock Tracks chart and was nominated for a Grammy Award for Best Rock Song in 2005.

 Background and composition

 Asked about the song in an interview with The A.V.
 Club, Brock said that he consciously intended to write something that felt more positive than some of his previous work:

 The final few notes of "The World at Large" lead into the opening notes of "Float On".

+In a 2026 interview with GQ magazine, Brock explained that Dann Gallucci wrote the strummed part to the song and Brock composed the lead guitar element.
+Brock stated "I've had guilt for years that I didn't even write that part.
+I get a lot of credit for that riff, but that's someone elses fucking riff, man."

 Release and reception

 The song was released to alternative radio on March 8, 2004, and was the first Modest Mouse song to gain mainstream popularity.
 Nearly six months after its release, it became the band's first No. 1 hit on the US Billboard Modern Rock Tracks chart.
 It debuted on the Billboard Hot 100 at No. 70 and peaked at No. 68.
 In Australia, the song peaked at No. 94 and was ranked No. 11 on Triple J's Hottest 100 of 2004.
 In 2013, when Triple J created a new list of the Hottest 100 songs of the past 20 years, Float On appeared at No. 45.
 In July 2009, it was also voted in at No. 94 in the Triple J Hottest 100 of All Time.
 In December 2009, Rolling Stone named it the 39th greatest song of the 2000s.
 NME ranked it at No. 351 on their list of the "500 Greatest Songs of All Time" in 2014.
 At the 47th Annual Grammy Awards in 2005, "Float On" was nominated for Best Rock Song, losing to U2's "Vertigo".